Asymptotic invariants of lattices in locally compact groups: Introduction

 Loosely speaking the assumption of nowhere thinness is needed because the homology/cost of the limit will only depend on the thick part of the quotients by the lattices $\Gamma_n$.
 For Lie groups we can make this observation a little bit more precise.

-Let $G$ be a connected Lie group, let $K_0<G$ be a maximal compact subgroup and consider the homogeneous space $M:=K_0\backslash G$.
+Let $G$ be a connected Lie group, let $K_0<G$ be a maximal compact subgroup and consider the homogeneous space $M\coloneqq K_0\backslash G$.
 Let us fix a Riemannian metric on $M$ for which the action of $G$ is isometric and we denote by $d_M$ the associated (geodesic) distance.
 For a positive real number $\eps$ we consider the $\eps$-thick part

-Finally if $P\subset Q$ is an inclusion of topological spaces we will denote by $\nabla_i(P,Q)$ the dimension of the image of the $i$-th homology group of $P$ inside the homology of $Q$.
+Finally if $P\subseteq Q$ is an inclusion of topological spaces we will denote by $\nabla_i(P,Q)$ the dimension of the image of the $i$-th homology group of $P$ inside the homology of $Q$.
+The following theorem follows from Theorem \ref{thm:epsneigh} and Lemma \ref{lem: riemann well-covered}.

-\begin{thm*}[Theorem \ref{thm:epsneigh}] Let $G$ be a Lie group, let $K_0$ be a maximal compact subgroup and consider $M=K_0\backslash G$.
+\begin{thm*} Let $G$ be a unimodular \lcsc compactly generated group and let us fix a Haar measure $\haar$ on $G$.
+Let $M$ be a contractible Riemannian manifold equipped with the Riemannian metric $d_M$ and on which $G$ acts by isometries.
 Let $\{\Gamma_n\}_n$ be a Farber sequence of torsion free lattices of $\Gamma$.
 Then for every $\eps>0$ we have that \end{thm*}

-The theorem becomes easier to understand whenever we have that $(M/\Gamma_n)_\eps$ already contains all the homological information of the space, that is when $\nabla_i((M/\Gamma_n)_\eps,M/\Gamma_n)=b_i(M/\Gamma_n)$.
+The theorem becomes easier to understand whenever we have that $(M/\Gamma_n)_\eps$ already contains all the homological information of the space, that is, when $\nabla_i((M/\Gamma_n)_\eps,M/\Gamma_n)=b_i(M/\Gamma_n)$.
 In this work we will not study this phenomenon.
-We will just observe in Corollary \ref{crl:gela} that an easy consequence of the thin-thick decomposition, \cite[Theorem 4.5.6]{thu1997}, the work of Gromov, \cite{gro1985} and the more recent work of Gelander, \cite{gel2004}, imply that it is the case for $i=1$, for higher rank non cocompact lattices and (almost always) in rank $1$.
-In this way we are able to get a result similar to Theorem 1.8 of \cite{abe2017} and to an announced work by Ab\'ert, Bergeron, Biringer and Gelander.
+We will just observe in Corollary \ref{crl:gela} that an easy consequence of the thin-thick decomposition, \cite[Theorem 4.5.6]{thu1997}, the work of Gromov, \cite{gro1985} and the more recent work of Gelander, \cite{gel2004}, imply that it is the case for $i=1$, for higher rank non cocompact lattices and in rank $1$.
+In this way we are able to get a result similar to Theorem 1.8 of \cite{abe2017} and to a recent work by Ab\'ert, Bergeron, Biringer and Gelander \cite{abbg2018}.

 Similarly, for the rank-cost approximation problem we obtain the following.